Remote Defense Request

-- Student’s information including their first and last name, UID and email address
+- Student’s information, including their name, UID, and email address;

-- Dean’s Representative information including their first and last name, UID and email address (dissertations only)
+- Dean’s Representative information, including their name, UID, and email address (dissertations only);

-- For each remote participant, a narrative justification for why it is not possible to participate in person
+- For each remote participant, justification for why it is not possible to participate in person; and

-Once we receive the form, it will be reviewed by the Graduate School Dean or designee and the committee chair and dean’s representative (dissertations only) will be sent an email with the approval or denial of this request within.
+Once we receive the form, it will be reviewed by the Graduate School Dean or designee.
+The committee chair and Dean’s representative (dissertations only) will be sent an email with the approval or denial of this request.
 No member of the committee may participate remotely unless permission has been granted in writing by the Graduate School.

 Remote Defense Policy

 - The committee must be physically present in the examination room during the entire defense and during the committee's private deliberations following the examination.

 - Participation by telephone is not permitted under any circumstances.
 Remote participation by video teleconferencing is permitted under the following circumstances:

 - Permission to conduct a remote-participation defense must be obtained by the dissertation chair from the Graduate School in advance.
 In making this request, the chair must indicate in writing that they have read the rules for a remote defense listed below.

 - Video conferencing software must be used that allows all participants to see and hear each other during the entire defense.